The Wedding (Sparks novel)

 The Wedding is a 2003 romantic novel by Nicholas Sparks.
 It is about a couple who celebrate 30 years' marriage, and has been described as a sequel to Sparks's previous novel The Notebook.

-The book follows the life of Noah and Allie's daughter, Jane and her husband, Wilson.
-While they are planning their daughter's wedding, Wilson decides he needs to "re-court" his wife to save their marriage.
+The book follows the life of Jane, the eldest daughter of Noah and Allie, and her husband, Wilson.
+Under the guise of planning their daughter's wedding, Wilson sets out to "re-court" his wife in a desperate bid to save their marriage.